cosmosinnovate/python-course/README.md

 # Projects coming soon....
 ```
-### Projects
+### Project 1
-Write a book library program using list.
+Write a library book directory program using data structure called list.
+Your program should be able to do this actions:
+- Add/Append
+- Search
+- Delete

+_____
+Your tasks

-1. Store books in list
+1. Store book title in a list
+2. Accept user input
-2. Make sure you can add new books to the library
+3. Add a new book title to the library
-3. Make sure that you can delete from the library
+4. Make sure that you can delete from the library
-4. Search a if a book exists in the library
+5. Search book's title in the library directory
-5. Accept user input
+6. Print book not found if there is no book
-6. End program when when actions are done print out the lists.
-(Delete, search, add)
+7. End program when when actions are done print out the lists.
-7. Validate inputs as a string
+8. Validate input as a string
-9. Print book not found if there is no book